Tag: Fish

 IMG_9131

-I made this while I was home alone so I got the idea of quickly making a sandwich from these fish fillets.
-Since I had wholegrain bread stored in my fridge, I just toasted it in the pan lightly for 2 mins each slice and spread it with mustard sauce topped with cherry tomatoes stuffed with fish fillet.
+The idea of making a quick sandwich popped into my mind.
+I grabbed some fish fillets and used the wholegrain bread I had in the fridge.
+I toasted each slice in the pan for 2 minutes, just enough to get a light crisp.
+Then, I spread it with mustard sauce and topped it with cherry tomatoes stuffed with fish fillet.
 This was filling and was quick and easy.
 You can also add some pickles and veggies to make it a perfect low-cal meal.
 If your having a party at home serve it in small portions to make an elegant appetizer.

 IMG_9123